Show (film): Plot

-According to the play they name themselves as Sandhya and Subba Rao who are going to discuss their relationship which makes a patch up or going to an end on that resort.
-While in the acting Madhav remembers her wife Sudha's words coincidentally spoken by Sandhya it frustrates him more.
-Slowly he came out from the play and he feels that it was going real and argue with her seriously.
+According to the play, they name themselves as Sandhya and Subba Rao, who are going to discuss their relationship, which makes a patch up or going to an end on that resort.
+While in the acting Madhav remembers her wife Sudha's words coincidentally spoken by Sandhya, it frustrates him more.
+Slowly, he came out from the play, and he felt that it was going real and argued with her seriously.
 Then finally in the heated argument, Sandhya confesses that she is loving Sanjay and he is also waiting for her then Madhav asks about his son Shambu then frustrated Sandya replies to die both of them in a well.
-It makes Madhav angry and beats Sandhya mercilessly then Madhav confesses his love on her how he compromised with his life for her.
+It makes Madhav angry and beats Sandhya mercilessly.
+Then Madhav confesses his love on her and how he compromised with his life for her.
 Then Ridhima realises it is not a drama and understands that Madhav became crazy and understands that his love on his wife.
-Then Madhav tries to kill himself then to stop him Ridhima tries to make him realise that it was a drama by clapping on him for his actions and the show became an end.
-Then Madhav regains his senses and realises what he has done and apologises to her.
+Then Madhav tries to kill himself, then to stop him Ridhima tries to make him realise that it was a drama by clapping on him for his actions, and the "Show" became an end then Madhav regains his senses and realises what he had done and apologises to her.
+Later, they both laugh a lot for their act and forgot about their situation.
+Meanwhile, the film ends with the professor eventually returning.